gregmercer/quotes-server/README.md

 'Hello World from Quotes Server with data provider'
 ```

-Edit the next version the app, and the data provider
+Edit the next version the app, and the data provider.
-We'll be adding code for creating a quote
+We'll be adding code for creating a quote.
 ```
 edit app.js (copy app-2.js over app.js)
 edit quoteProvider.js (copy quoteProvider-2.js over quoteProvider.js)